autoplot/documentation/javadoc/org/das2/datum/DatumRange.md

-# org.das2.datum.DatumRangeA DatumRange is provided as a means to carry an ordered pair of Datums
+# org.das2.datum.DatumRange

- representing an interval.
+A DatumRange is provided as a means to carry an ordered pair of Datums representing an interval.
 This sort of data structure comes up often in processing, and it's useful to define once and get the operators implemented correctly.
 Consider using this object whenever you see pairs of Datums in interfaces and codes (e.g. tbegin,tend), they are probably a DatumRange!

-DatumRange( Datum s1, Datum s2 )
+# DatumRange( Datum s1, Datum s2 )
 Creates valid DatumRange from two Datums.

-DatumRange( double s1, double s2, Units units )
+# DatumRange( double s1, double s2, Units units )
 create a datum range from two doubles in the context of units.

 ***